madosuki/like-the-certain-board/README.md

 ```

 ## setting file path
 setting file path is according to BOARD_DB_PATH shell variable.
-When no set to that variable, to reference to src/db.txt .
+When no set to that variable, to reference to project_dir/settings.json .
-setting file path sample is db-info-sample.txt in this repo root.
+setting file path sample is settings_sample.json in this repo root.
+When use that file, should rename settings_sample.json to settings.json.